mBrochot/Echoes-FrontEnd/README.md

 <br/>

 For end-of-study project at the **[Le Reacteur](https://www.lereacteur.io/)** bootcamp, we created an MVP for the French startup **Echoes**.
-We were a 4-year-old team and this was the first time we worked as a team.
+We were a team of 4 and this was the first time we worked as a team.

 On this project I mainly took care of all the identification and creation of account (login, signup, lost password and sending email).